 Hello, my name is John Rogers owner of JR mastering and author of the current #1 Best Selling Audio Mastering Book on Amazon.com which is now available in a video course!
 Since 1999, I've mastered over 40,000 songs for over 7,500 clients.
 I've mastered music for grammy award winners, several songs I mastered charted #1 and top 10 in Europe, and my masters have been played by DJs in many major cities all over the world.

 Why am I telling you this?
-Because I know audio mastering, and I would like to teach you everything I've learned since 1999, in only 4 hours!
-It's not a $20,000 two year class, or a $3,500 6 month course (a total waste of money), I will teach you everything you need to know in audio mastering in only 4 hours!
+Because I know audio mastering, and I would like to teach you everything I've learned since 1999, in only 5 hours!
+Less if you want to know about only your genre.
+It's not a $20,000 two year class, or a $3,500 6 month course (a total waste of money), I will teach you everything you need to know in audio mastering in only 5 hours!
 This course and the PDFs took me over 1.5 years to create.
 This is some serious stuff!

 Also, a few clients only watch the Step by Step Mastering Session videos and found that was all they needed.